cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 The exceptions for the birational map are as given in {{birational-map}}.
 No other exceptions are possible.

-The following procedure implements the Elligator 2 mapping for an Edwards curve.
+The following procedure implements the Elligator 2 mapping for a twisted Edwards curve.

 ~~~
 map_to_curve_elligator2_edwards(u)